zenithexpo/zenithexpo/README.md

 - 💬 Ask me about ...
 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on building ReactNative applications and graphics designing.
+- 🔭 I’m currently working on building ReactNative applications and Graphics Designing.
 - 🌱 I’m currently learning data structures and algorithms to improve my Competitive Programming.
 - 📫 How to reach me: 112dikshaverma@gmail.com
-- ⚡ Fun fact: Call me root!
+- ⚡ Fun fact: Call me **root**!